Natchez Bluffs and Under-the-Hill Historic District

 The Natchez Bluffs and Under-the-Hill Historic District is a 75 acre historic district that was listed on the U.S. National Register of Historic Places in 1972.
 It is roughly bounded by S. Canal St., Broadway, and the Mississippi River.

 History

 The name Natchez-Under-the-Hill may date to the days of British West Florida, as the name form is "so unlike American patterns" whereas English placenames abound in constructions like Stratford-Upon-Avon and Stow-on-the-Wold.

-The "Under-the-Hill" area once contained all of Natchez, i.e. about 20 buildings at the time of the American Revolutionary War.
-Gradually houses were built on the bluffs above, an "Upper Town" emerged, and eventually the center of Natchez shifted.
-By the time Natchez became part of Mississippi Territory in 1798, the under-hill district supported a racetrack and a diverse population of arrivals from Africa, the United States, France, Spain, Ireland, and the Netherlands.
+The "Under-the-Hill" area once contained all of Natchez, i.e., about 20 buildings at the time of the American Revolutionary War.
+Gradually, houses were built on the bluffs above, an "Upper Town" emerged, and eventually the center of Natchez shifted.
+By the time Natchez became part of the Mississippi Territory in 1798, the under-hill district supported a racetrack and a diverse population of arrivals from Africa, the United States, France, Spain, Ireland, and the Netherlands.

-Sexton's records for Natchez show that in addition to the Forks of the Road slave market just outside of town there were occasional slave traders operating at Natchez Under the Hill.
+Sexton's records for Natchez show that, in addition to the Forks of the Road slave market just outside of town, slave traders occasionally operated at Natchez Under the Hill.